Small Space Gardening

 Terrariums: Growing in Miniature

 Although terrariums are easy to maintain, there are some basic decisions to make before starting.
 For instance, whether you want an open or closed container.
 Closed containers retain the most humidity and are great for tropical plants.
-Open containers will create drier environments, either requiring more watering or dry plants, like succulents.
+Open containers will create drier environments, either requiring more frequent watering or plants, such as succulents, that are accustomed to dry conditions.

 Whatever container choice, make certain it is clear.
 Tinted or cloudy glass greatly reduces light transmittance and interferes with plant growth.

-Yes, growing is going inside.
-And it is finding its place in corner offices, on living room bookshelves, and grade school classrooms.
-It's giving artists a natural outlet and creating new interests in sustainability.
+Yes, growing is going inside and finding its place in corner offices, on living room bookshelves, and grade school classrooms.
+It's giving artists a nature-inspired outlet and creating new interests in sustainability.
 All thanks to an idea said to have begun 2,500 years ago in Greece - the terrarium.